-On Friday, 4 October 2019, Mr Justice Warby appointed PGMBM as the lead Solicitor on behalf of the claimants in the case, and granted a Group Litigation Order, making it possible for thousands of claimants to bring legal action against British Airways.
-PGMBM represents around 6,000 individuals affected by the data breach, however, those affected still have until 17 January 2021 to join the action, and they can do so by clicking here.
+On Friday, 4 October 2019, Mr Justice Warby appointed our firm as the lead Solicitor on behalf of the claimants in the case and granted a Group Litigation Order, making it possible for thousands of claimants to bring legal action against British Airways.
+We represent around 6,000 individuals affected by the data breach.

 “British Airways cannot evade its responsibility to recompense its victims in full.
 Data breach has become one of the most serious issues affecting all of us.
 The information provided to British Airways by its customers was some of the most personal information each of us possesses.
 When we entrust companies with such information, we expect a certain level of conduct to protect such information.
 Unfortunately, British Airways failed in that task and exposed credit card information for over 500,000 people to the world.”